Procedure 4.5.1 - Student Employees

 7. Unacceptable job performance

-If the student wishes to contest the termination, s/he should first attempt to resolve the issue with his/her immediate supervisor.
-If it is not resolved to the student’s satisfaction, the student may choose to contact the Director or Dean of the department under which the student is employed.
+If the student wishes to contest the termination, they may choose to contact the supervisor of their immediate supervisor for the department under which the student is employed.

-The student must maintain satisfactory academic progress.
-The student may not work if they have been suspended for unsatisfactory academic performance.
+To continue employment, the student worker must maintain satisfactory academic progress.
+The student worker may not work if they have been suspended for unsatisfactory academic performance.

-If the student withdraws from all classes or drops below half-time enrollment (6 credits) during the semester, the student immediately cannot continue in the student employee position or return to the position once they re-enroll.
-Students who return to school must re-apply for employment on campus.
+If the student worker withdraws from all classes or drops below half-time enrollment (6 credits) during the semester, the student is immediately ineligible for a student worker position.
+If a student re-enrolls at 6 credits or above during the same semester, the student is allowed to apply for a student worker position or return to the previous position, if available and the supervisor approves.
+Students who return to school following a break in attendance of a semester or more, must re-apply for employment on campus.

-Each student employee will be supervised by a staff employee.
-Student employees may not supervise other student employees.
+Each student worker will be supervised by a college employee.
+Student workers may not supervise other student workers.
 A supervisor need not be present at all times the student is working.

 History